ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

   A job name can be up to 8 characters long.

-  The :emphasis:`job\_name` can contain include multiple wildcards.
+  The *job_name* can contain include multiple wildcards.

-  The asterisk (\`\*\`) wildcard will match zero or more specified characters.
+  The asterisk (`*`) wildcard will match zero or more specified characters.

-  Note that using this value will query the system for '\*' and then return just matching values.
+  Note that using this value will query the system for '*' and then return just matching values.

   This may lead to security issues if there are read-access limitations on some users or jobs.